 Attorneys and judges who choose to participate in the program will receive pre-selected video clips designed to spark discussion and learning during presentations to students in grades 8-12.
 The clips show abusive behavior in dating relationships that often escalates to physical violence.
-Please contact LRE Coordinator Robin E. Knippers.
+Please contact our LRE Coordinator.

 Help Break the Cycle